 Cloud: Appian Technical Support already monitors this metric and proactively opens cases when the Java Work Queue becomes an issue.

-On-Premise: View the size of the Java Work Queue in the perf_monitor_db_* logs, especially the PX (process execution) logs since the execution engines handle the largest volumes of transactions for most process-intensive applications.
+Self-managed: View the size of the Java Work Queue in the perf_monitor_db_* logs, especially the PX (process execution) logs since the execution engines handle the largest volumes of transactions for most process-intensive applications.
 Check the Work Queue - Finished and Work Queue - Java Work Queue Size to see the ratio of completed work to queued work.

 This article applies to all versions of Appian.